Cleaning Up Your Work Truck Can Impact the Bottom Line

 Solutions to reduce truck weight and clutter

 There are solutions on the market that can help reduce truck weight and free up payload space to keep the truck more organized.
-One available all-in-one solution, the Miller® EnPak A30, delivers compressed air for jobsite tools, generator power for electrical needs, battery charging and crank assist, plus versatile welding capabilities for field repairs.
+One available all-in-one solution, the Miller® EnPak A30, delivers compressed air for jobsite tools, auxiliary power for electrical needs, battery charging and crank assist, plus versatile welding capabilities for field repairs.

 Utilizing this type of solution with a small footprint can significantly reduce weight on a work truck and provide more space for tools and service parts.
-An all-in-one design can save up to 550 pounds compared to using a PTO-driven air compressor and an engine-driven welder/generator.
+An all-in-one design can save up to 550 pounds compared to using a PTO-driven air compressor and an engine-driven welder.

 In addition, the space savings provided by an all-in-one can help improve technician safety by reducing clutter in the truck bed and, therefore, reducing exposure to trip and fall hazards.

 Slips, trips and falls can be costly for employers and workers.
 These accidents can result in lost productivity and missed work days, increased insurance premiums or workers’ compensation claims, and costs associated with training replacement workers.
 Slips, trips and falls are the second-leading cause of accidental death on the jobsite, and one of the most frequently reported jobsite injuries.
 They make up 25 percent of annual reported claims, according to the U.S. Department of Labor.
 Too many recordable injuries on the job can also result in investigation and/or fines from OSHA.

 Safety can be further improved by choosing a power solution with a remote operator panel, which reduces the need for a service technician to repeatedly climb in and out of the truck to make changes.
 This also contributes to greater efficiency on the job.
 The EnPak A30 features a weld/battery output panel with simple, straightforward controls.
 Techs can easily make changes as needed from outside the truck.